-I received a call from someone claiming that he was from my mobile Service provider and he asked me to shutdown my phone for 2 hours for 3G update to take place.
+I received a call from someone claiming that he was from my mobile Service provider and he asked me to shut down my phone for 2 hours for 3G update to take place.
 As I was rushing for a meeting, I did not question, but just shut down my cell phone.

 My parents told me that they had received a call from someone claiming that they had me with them and asking for money to let me free.
 The call was so real and my parents even heard ‘my voice’ crying out loud asking for help.
 My father was at the bank waiting for next call to proceed for money transfer.
 I told my parents that I am safe and asked them to lodge a police report.

-Right after that I received another call from the guy asking me to shutdown my cell phone for another 1 hour which I refused to do and hung up.
+Right after that, I received another call from the guy asking me to shut down my cell phone for another 1 hour, which I refused to do and hung up.
 They kept calling my cell phone until the battery had run down.
-I myself lodged a police report and I was informed by the officer that there were many such scams reported.
+I myself lodged a police report, and I was informed by the officer that there were many such scams reported.
 MOST of the cases reported that the victim had already transferred the money!
 And it is impossible to get back the money.
 Be careful as this kind of scam might happen to any of us!!!

 Those guys are so professional and very convincing during calls.
 If you are asked to shut down your cell phone for updates by the service provider, ASK AROUND!
 Your family or friends might receive the same call.

 If your network operator is upgrading their service to 3G, it would have nothing to do with your phone at all.
 Any rebooting would have to be of certain aspects of their own systems, and many times you would be totally unaware.
-To be sure of any requests concerning your line, a quick phone call to customer care will (okay; should) clarify things.
-How about coming to Mobility.ng to throw the question out there?
-Even if you were in a hurry going somewhere and you receive such a call or message, your phone won’t disintegrate or die if you decide to wait to get more information before acting on it.
+To be sure of any requests concerning your line, a quick phone call or email to your carrier’s customer care service should clear things up.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.